xbmc/Kore/README.md

 GitHub repository for the [Kore][1] Android app.

-Kore is a simple and easy to use [Kodi][5] remote.
+Kore is the official remote for [Kodi](http://kodi.tv/), and aims to be a simple and easy to use  remote.

 Building
 ---------

-Git pull should get you everything you need, as long as you have a working [Android build system][4]
+1. Make sure you have a working [Android build system](http://developer.android.com/sdk/installing/studio-build.html);
+2. The version of Android SDK and Build Tools needed is specified in app/build.gradle.
+Make sure you have them installed;
+3. Install the version of [Android support library](http://developer.android.com/tools/support-library/setup.html) that is specified in app/gradle (dependencies section);
+4. Git pull
+5. Gradle should be able to fetch all the other needed libraries.

 Credits